ValeriiaKyba/Avic_Tests/README.md

-Before running the tests, you need to download and add to the folder "Resources" in your project chromedriver.exe
+Before running the tests, you need to download chromedriver.exe and add it to the folder "Resources" in your project.